-To help you choose the best option for you, we’ll explain the basics of each tree below and take a look at their differences.
+To help you choose the best option, we’ll explain the basics of each tree below and take a look at their differences.

 Overview of Noble Fir:

 Noble Firs are extremely attractive because they have soft needles.
 Therefore, they are often a bit easier to decorate.
-They also look quite soft and a bit “fuzzy” and they are a good option for families with children.
+They also look a bit “fuzzy,” and they are a good option for families with children.
 They have slightly upturned needles that are blueish in color.

 Overview of Fraser Fir:

 Frasier Fir trees are known particularly for their needle retention.
 They tend to shed their needles less while in your home, making less of a mess.
-Furthermore, they also stay better looking for longer, as they lose fewer needles.
+Furthermore, they also stay better looking for longer since they lose fewer needles.
 Their needles are blue-green and silvery.

 Fraser Firs are easily more widely available than Noble Firs unless you live in the Pacific Northwest.
-That’s where these trees are grown, so that is just about the only place you can find them.
 If you live somewhere else, they have to be shipped in.
 In the end, this leads to shorter lifespans and more expensive costs.

 Therefore, Fraser Firs are sometimes your only option.

 Fraser Firs and Noble Firs are both used as Christmas trees.
 However, there are some significant differences.
-Fraser Firs are more widely available and they are a solid option for people outside of the Pacific Northwest, where Noble trees can be practically impossible to find.
+Fraser Firs are more widely available and are ideal for people outside of the Pacific Northwest, where Noble trees can be practically impossible to find.

-Both of these have longer shelf lives, which makes them a better option for those that keep their trees up longer.
-However, they do have slightly different shapes, which you need to keep in mind.
-For those with less space, you may want to invest in a Fraser Fir.
+Both species have long lifespans, which makes them a better option for those that keep their trees up longer.
+However, they have slightly different shapes, which you need to keep in mind.
+For those with less space, a Fraser Fir is preferred.